One of America's Best Places to Live

 The City of Monterey Park is happy to announce that the city has been named one of America's "Best Places to Raise a Family" in a recent Time/Money Magazine ranking.

 The magazine highlights Monterey Park's outstanding high school graduation rate, library accessibility, kid-friendly activities, cultural diversity, public safety, affordability and international cuisine as attractive qualities.

 The "Best Places to Raise a Family" recognition marks the second time this year Monterey Park has been singled out as one of the best communities to live, work and play in the United States.

 Best Places to Live

-Monterey Park is extremely proud and excited, to say the least, to be listed as one of the top three cities to live in America.
-Congrats Monterey Park!
+Monterey Park is also extremely proud and honored to be listed as one of the top three cities to live in America.
 Here's some of what the media is saying about our hometown.

 From the Monterey Park Cascades newspaper:

 “Ecstatic, completely ecstatic!
 We are so grateful to Money Magazine for recognizing us and for sharing with everybody what we as residents know firsthand,” said a Monterey Park elected official at a news conference.